khalid-hussain/shaheen/chap2.md

 border but Abul Hassan sent a reply saying that these preparations have been done to protect against any attack by the Frontier Falcon.
-Besides Abul Hassan's reply, Ferdinand was also satisfied because apart from the normal formalities, there were no new restrictions on to the access of the of the kingdom's cities from the border.
+Besides Abul Hassan's reply, Ferdinand was also satisfied because apart from the normal formalities, there were no new restrictions on the access of the kingdom's cities from the border.
 As usual, traders from Cordova, Castile, and other cities could pass the border to the cities of Granada on showing a transit document issued by Ferdinand's rulers.